contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/03_assertions/04_json-payloads.md

 - ```list``` identifies the root object of the XML content.
 Then you can iterate over attributes and sub attributes.
 The language natively supports arrays.

-- The dot sign ```.``` allows you to get attributes of an object.
+- The slash sign ```/``` allows you to get attributes of an object.
 This can be done recursively according to the depth of the data graph.

 - The square brackets ```[]``` target arrays and allow the selection of a particular element in them.